Skip to Main Content

 Please submit the following program admission documents to the Director of Graduate Admissions.

-- A Statement of Intent.
-This should be a double-spaced, five to seven pages in length detailing the applicant's: a) educational goals b) short- and long-term professional goals c) professional activities d) research interests to be pursued in the program e) research experience f) distance learning experience and g) reasons for choosing the CUI doctoral program.
+6. A Statement of Intent.
+This should be a double-spaced paper, three to five pages in length detailing the applicant's: a) educational goals b) short- and long-term professional goals c) professional activities d) research interests to be pursued in the program e) professional experience f) reasons for choosing the Concordia University Irvine doctoral program

 All program admission documents must be submitted before an application file is considered complete.